OpenRiskNet/openapi-examples/data_examples/eadb/README.md

 ## Source

+This data on endocrine disruptors comes from the FDA.

-TODO: describe the origin of this dataset
+TODO: describe the origin of this dataset in more detail.

 TODO: briefly describe the contents of this dataset